 The City of Round Rock believes that effective community involvement improves the quality of decision-making processes and builds public trust in the City.
-The purpose of this policy is to ensure that the City integrates, in a meaningful way, the knowledge and opinions of its many stakeholders into its decision-making processes.
+The goal of the public participation policy is to inform, consult, involve, collaborate and empower the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.